-Yes, you can get a health insurance policy if you are pregnant.
-And if you get pregnant in the future, your policy can pay out for some medical care.
+Yes, you can get a pregnancy insurance policy if you are having a baby.
+And if you get pregnant in the future, your maternity insurance policy can pay out for some medical care.

-Health insurance cannot pay for most routine care and treatment during pregnancy.
-But it can pay for some emergency treatment and pregnancy health complications.
+With pregnancy insurance, UK providers will not usually pay for most routine care and treatment during pregnancy.
+But maternity insurance can cover some emergency treatment and pregnancy health complications.

 morning sickness, aches and pains.
-This is because insurers see pregnancy as a planned choice, and not as an unexpected health condition.
+This is because maternity insurance providers see pregnancy as a planned choice, and not as an unexpected health condition.

 You can visit your NHS GP or midwife for help, treatment and advice for health problems like morning sickness.

 But if you want private maternity healthcare like giving birth in a private hospital, this is not usually covered by health insurance.
 You would need to pay for it yourself directly.

 Fertility treatment like IVF is not covered by most health insurers, so you usually have to pay for this yourself too.

 Some policies can pay for treatment for emergencies or complications related to maternity like:

 Some insurers also pay a baby bonus of around £100 if you become pregnant after you take out a pregnancy insurance policy.

 Health insurance can pay out for a wide range of treatment for medical conditions not related to your pregnancy.
 Here is what health insurance covers and how it works.